 When is the Jaipur Elephant Festival::

 The Jaipur Elephant Festival takes place on Holi eve each year.
 What better way to commence Holi celebrations!
+Note: this event was canceled last year due to pressure from animal rights groups and my be canceled again this year.
+If this happens, it may take place without the presence of elephants.

 Where is the Jaipur Elephant Festival Held::